How can colour therapy nourish you?

 It is important to note that medicinal phototherapy usually relies on high-intensity light applied in clinical settings, as distinct from colour therapy treatment, which is a holistic approach not yet supported by academic research.
 Nevertheless, people who have experienced the treatment report positive impressions of the result.

-Colour therapy can assist in relieving symptoms related to:
+Colour therapy may assist in relieving symptoms related to:

 What to expect from a colour therapy session